kyuq/3DWiMSnapshot/Readme.md

 ## Abstract
 <img align="right" width="200" src="image_snapshot.jpg">
 Immersive Virtual Reality can be a memorable medium for story-telling and artistic expression.
-Taking snapshots of Virtual Reality applications are commonly only possible by taking a two dimensional screenshot on a tethered PC.
-We propose to capture 3D snapshots using the interaction technique World-In-Miniature to create three-dimensional diorama snapshots that can be exported and viewed outside the application.<br/>
+However, taking snapshots of VR applications is commonly only possible by taking a two-dimensional screenshot on a tethered PC.
+We capture 3D snapshots using the interaction technique World-In-Miniature (WiM) by using virtual RGB-D cameras to create three-dimensional snapshots that can be exported and viewed outside the application.<br/>
-We present a method for generating the duplication of the World-In-Miniature view using a virtual RGB-D camera.
-Furthermore, we include and describe a navigation method with both a region of interest and its duplication within the World-In-Miniature.
+We integrate a novel interaction method to fine-tune the content shown inside the WiM with VR controllers.

 ## Features
 This project uses the principle of World-In-Miniature for Spatial Exploration, fine-adjustment of pose and scale of the region on interest, and creating 3D snapshots.
 Latter can be stored into .obj Wavefront files with exported textures.